froala/wordpress-froala-wysiwyg/README.md

 // There are 2 available hooks that work for the front-end part of the website.
 // froala_before_public_init acts before the editor gets initialized and
 // froala_after_public_init acts after the editor and all the plugins are loaded.
-// Callback function for these hooks acepts 4 params
+// Callback function for these hooks accepts 4 params

 /** Callback function for public hooks"
  *